Loading...

 Now let's use counters to represent this equation.

 Can you picture what this is going to be like?
 How many counters do we need altogether?
-What have the counters been divided into?
-And what's our remainder?
+What have the counters been divided into and what's our remainder?
 Can you think?
 Let's have a look.

 There they are.

-What about that two times four?
-What does that represent?
-Well, two times four, this time in this lesson we're thinking of two groups of four counters.
+This time in this lesson we're thinking of two groups of four counters.

-That's how we're reading our multiplication.
+That's how we are reading our multiplication.

-So two groups of four counters.
+So two groups of four counters, there they are.

 And what about our plus two?
 What does the two represent?
-Well, the two represents a remainder of two.
+Well the two represents a remainder of two.

 There are two counters that don't go into a group of four.